danielhng/OSINTWriteupTHCON/README.md

 ![image.png](src/image%2015.png)

+NB: You can also find his account by typing "pandarmor" in the bluesky research bar.
+It's a bit of a far jump but given that the whole SOCINT challenge happens on Bluesky, this can be a used track at times.

 This user posts in French and Italian, and has one specific post that reveals his identity and actions:

 ![image.png](src/image%2016.png)